 Yesterday I did something I haven’t had to do in close to ten years…I filled out my son’s Disability Tax Credit form.

 For those who are not in Canada, and those in Canada who just don’t know, the Disability Tax Credit(DTC) is a credit that people with diabetes who are insulin dependent can use on their taxes to reduce their taxable income.
-People who receive the DTC are also eligible for the Registered Disability Savings Plan and children who receive the credit may receive a Disabled Child Benefit through the Child Tax Credit.
+People who receive the DTC are also eligible for the Registered Disability Savings Plan and children, like my son, who receive the credit may receive a Disabled Child Benefit through the Child Tax Credit.

-The DTC, for people with diabetes, is not given because the government views diabetes as a disability.
+The Disability Tax Credit (DTC), for people with diabetes, is not given because the government views diabetes as a disability.
 It is given because people who are insulin dependent require insulin to live–they require Life-Sustaining Therapy.
 Life-sustaining therapy is a subcategory of the DTC.

 While some friends were given the credit for a lifetime, my son wasn’t.
 I